 Scoop the peeled tomatoes into a bowl, and use a potato masher (or your hands) to mash the tomatoes.
 Push the mixture through a colander with large holes (not a fine mesh strainer) into a bowl.

 What's the Best Variety of Tomatoes to Use in This Sauce?

 As long as you're starting with fresh, flavorful, ripe tomatoes, you're golden.
 I've made roasted tomato sauce with all different kind of tomatoes, even grape tomatoes and heirloom tomatoes from a friend's garden.

 This sauce is one of those things you can't really mess up as long as you start with great ingredients.
 Good, ripe tomatoes of any variety will make delicious roasted tomato sauce.
 End of story.

 You can take this a step further by melting some mozzarella cheese on top.
-Or adding some diced or smashed avocado.
-Or build a whole sandwich, topping the roasted tomato sauce covered toast with any and every ingredient that sounds good to you.
+Or add some diced or smashed avocado.
+Or build a whole sandwich, topping the roasted-tomato-sauce-covered toast with any and every ingredient that sounds good to you.

 Recipes that use Roasted Tomato Sauce: